Vietnamese morphology: Form

 Partial reduplication involves copying only certain segments of the word base.
 Partial reduplication typically involves the affixation of non-reduplicated segments.

 Affixation

 Vietnamese has very limited affixation.
 Only prefixation and suffixation are attested.
 A few affixes are used along with reduplication.
-Many affixes are derived from Sino-Vietnamese vocabulary and learned part of the lexicon.
+Many affixes are derived from Sino-Vietnamese vocabulary and are learned part of the lexicon.
 Some examples (not an exhaustive list) follow.